September Spanish Mortgage Completions

 For another consecutive month the amount of loans contracted by borrowers in Spain, during the month of September, increased again.
-This is now the 4th month that lending for dwellings has shown an increase after years of Spanish Banks reducing the loan levels and general low levels of activity for both home finance and purchasers in Spain.
+This is now the 4th month that Spanish mortgages for dwellings has shown an increase after years of Spanish Banks reducing the loan levels and general low levels of activity for both home finance and purchasers in Spain.

 The increase in credits approved is good news for buyers and the housing market.
 Along with higher levels of buying activity across both the national and international buyers base, Spanish Banks have also been more aggressively approving loans and have been reducing previously high margins above Euribor along with a slightly more flexible approach to risk assessment within the application process.